 - Computer-Integrated Machining Technology High School Diploma Pathways

 - Computer-Integrated Machining Technology Certificate Pathways

 Please see the catalog for more information about the degree option in this curriculum.

 Individuals interested in pursuing the field need to take high school or vocational school math courses, including geometry, algebra II, advanced functions and modeling, or higher.
 Blueprint reading, computer programming, metalworking, and drafting are also critical to being successful.

 How do I apply?

 Rising high school juniors and seniors should see their school counselor.
-You must apply for the Career and College Promise-C.TE Pathway.
+You must apply for the Career and College Promise.